 Scholarly Commons Citation

 Pagadala, Priyanka, "Design of Synthetic Jet Actuator for Flight Control of Small UAV" (2015).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 229.